 Be sure to use a good quality roll for these burgers.
 I like to use sesame seed buns but onion rolls or brioche rolls are also great options!

 Hope you enjoy this All American Killer Burger!
+You might also like this delicious copycat Chick-fil-A Sandwich!

 Killer Burger Recipe (All American Burger)